 Boutique fitness was practically made for millennials; 3 out of 4 of this generation prefer spending money on experiences rather than things.
 They’re entering their prime spending years, and they’re the most significant generation yet.
 Millennials define health and wellness in a new way.
 For them, it’s more than exercising and eating right; it’s a lifestyle.

 Millennials want unique experiences and convenience.
 So when it comes to fitness, the concept of an inflexible, traditional gym membership doesn’t appeal.
+The rise of digital fitness has taken this to a new level of expectation: now more than ever, consumers want convenience and flexibility.

 3 Reasons People Love Boutique Fitness

 Smaller training groups give instructors the space to adjust the form and pay closer attention.
 Something that they might not be able to do within a large class or gym environment.
 It usually takes around three classes to get up-to-date with any unfamiliar technology and catch up with class lingo.
-Studios provide that coach-member relationship in a way that’s not intimidating
+Studios provide that coach-member relationship in a way that’s not intimidating.

 The community vibe or tribe keeps clients coming back again and again.
 Just the size of a smaller class makes it feel like you’re already a part of a supportive network.
 The majority of boutique studios place a strong emphasis on this sense of community, as it drives loyalty.